urcomputeringpal/github-script-ts/README.md

 # github-script-ts

 A workflow wrapping https://github.com/actions/github-script with Typescript functionality.
-Export functions from a module like the one in [`.github`](./.github) and call them easily by name.
+Export functions from a module like the one in this repo and call them easily by name.

 ## Usage